PRO: Tags #

 Tag Order Matters #

-• Remember that Resource in later tags can override resources in earlier tags
+- Remember that Resources in later tags can override resources in earlier tags

 Configuration #